-Freelancers often cite flexibility and autonomy as the main reasons for their choice to eschew employment.
-If you are interested in reducing or eliminating your commute, or you want extreme flexibility when it comes to your work hours, or you are simply looking to be your own boss, then freelancing may be for you.
+Freelancers often cite flexibility and autonomy as the main reasons for choosing this style of work.
+If you are interested in reducing or eliminating your commute, want flexibility when it comes to your work hours, or are simply looking to be your own boss, then freelancing may be for you.

-On the other hand, freelancers, by definition, are entrepreneurial people who must locate their next gig, client and paycheck themselves.
+On the other hand, freelancers, by definition, are entrepreneurial people who must locate their next gig, client, and paycheck themselves.
 Becoming a freelancer is in many ways simply building and starting a business from scratch.
-Beyond losing job security, freelancers will probably be giving up access to the corporate benefits like healthcare, 401-k and paid vacation benefits that come with full-time employment.
+Beyond losing job security, freelancers generally give up access to corporate benefits like healthcare, 401-k, and paid vacation days that come with full-time employment.

 How Hard is it to Freelance?

 The data suggest that earning a full-time living from freelancing may be difficult.
 The Paychex study of resumes reveals that approximately 1/3 of freelancers are those who actually combine full-time work with freelancing on the side.
 In other words, they are moonlighting.
 Another 18% of freelancers seem to have multiple sources of income, such as part-time work.
 In short, only 23 million Americans (45% of the 53 million freelancers) are truly freelancing full-time.
 Moreover, over 25% of all freelancers return to full-time employment after a year.